William Branham's Teachings on Water Baptism

 - For has many of you as have been baptized into Christ have put on Christ.

-It is clear from the Bible that there did not appear to be an emphasis on the exact formula of baptism, thereby proving one of the fundamental doctrines of William Branham's message to be flawed.
+What is clear is that, from the historical record, there did not appear to be an emphasis on the exact formula of baptism.

 William Branham's changing views